snar2019/NLP-Spam_classification_BERT/README.md

 # NLP-
-This repository has all NLP projects
+This repository has NLP projects